 St. Paul’s Lutheran School is not perfect.
 At times we fail to be everything that a Christ-centered school should be.
 At such times we look to the cross for forgiveness and hope.
 We depend on God’s help; we trust his promise to bless the seeds of the Word that he gives us the privilege to plant.

 Families come to our school for many reasons – family tradition, friendships, convenience, sports, and others – but the best thing we provide and the real reason for our existence is our Christ-centered culture.
 It has been an incredible blessing that St. Paul’s Lutheran School has been around for more than 130 years.
-We pray that God will bless us for many more! — by Mr. Greg Thiesfeldt St. Paul’s Principal from 2010-2018
+We pray that God will bless us for many more! — Mr. Greg Thiesfeldt, St. Paul’s Principal from 2010-2018